 Oh, we do like to be beside the seaside!
-Especially when the British autumn is drawing in and Christmas looks like being cancelled.
-We have handpicked five rather special, smaller communities on Spain’s Mediterranean coast, where you’ll find a warm welcome.
+Check out these five rather special smaller communities on Spain’s Mediterranean coast, where you’ll find a warm welcome and an exciting buzz.

-Start looking now and you could be a homeowner by summer!
-Don’t miss your free guide, How to Buy a Holiday Home in Spain.
+Start looking for properties now and you could be a Spanish homeowner by summer!
+Download your free guide, How to Buy a Holiday Home in Spain.

 The Costa Brava welcomes people from all over the world and is well versed in the tastes and requirements foreign buyers demand.